drewbuschhorn/DoctorMoon/README.md

 ![screenshot2](https://raw.githubusercontent.com/drewbuschhorn/DoctorMoon/gh-pages/Capture.PNG)

-Note how paper is 'd' stands out a key paper in the various networks, so a new team member would want to prioritize reading that.
+Note how paper 'd' stands out a key paper in the various networks, so a new team member would want to prioritize reading that. ( https://onlinelibrary.wiley.com/doi/full/10.1002/cncr.20955 )

 ### old images from PLoS analysis using a Qt front-end instead of HTML
 ![screenshot3](https://github.com/drewbuschhorn/DoctorMoon/blob/gh-pages/Screenshot.png)